rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

 Please refer to the `RosWiki`_ for more information on how to create a new gradle/catkin project and subprojects.
-You might also wish to read the Gradle `Java tutorial`_ for more details about building with gradle itself.
+You might also wish to read the Gradle `Java tutorial`_ for more details about building Java projects with Gradle in general.

 .. _RosWiki: http://wiki.ros.org/rosjava
 .. _Maven plugin: http://gradle.org/docs/current/userguide/maven_plugin.html